 Pressure behind the eye can be an uncomfortable and worrisome situation.
-However, do know that eye pressure is a common side effect of many conditions and is usually very easy to treat.
+However, eye pressure is a common side effect of many conditions and is usually very easy to treat.

 Several conditions can result in pressure behind the eye, so proper diagnosis is essential to seeking the appropriate course of treatment.

 Here’s a list of the most common causes for pressure behind the eyes, symptoms, and treatments.